Timeline: Renewable Heat Incentive scandal

 - Martin McGuinness resigns as deputy first minister in protest at the DUP's handling of the RHI scandal.

-- Outgoing First Minister Arlene Foster denounces Sinn Fein's actions as "political, not principled".
+- Outgoing First Minister Arlene Foster denounces Sinn Féin's actions as "political, not principled".

 10 January 2017

-- The situation made an assembly election look "highly likely", says Secretary of State James Brokenshire, calling talks with all parties to find a resolution to the crisis.
+- The situation made an assembly election look "highly likely", says then Northern Ireland Secretary James Brokenshire, calling talks with all parties to find a resolution to the crisis.

 11 January 2017